Caucasus-Rosetta/Lingua-Corpus/README.md

 - Utilize and balance between prompt engineering to evaluate output accuracy (low fidelity), and employ human evaluators for a thorough accuracy (high fidelity).

 ![BO](images/bayesopt.png)
-Refernce image from Bayesian Optimization in Action by Quan Nguyen
+Reference image from Bayesian Optimization in Action by Quan Nguyen

 ### Extraction (This step is done for you, the information is provided in case)